learnwithjason/sanity-user-content-frontend/README.md

 Can a CMS handle all the requirements of a full-blown app?
 Espen Hovlandsdal teaches us how to use Sanity and Netlify Functions to handle user input in Jamstack apps!

+## NOTE: The back-end for this demo is in [a different repo](https://github.com/learnwithjason/sanity-user-content)

 &nbsp;

 ## More Information